alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 There's no fee for this certificate.

+The time it will take to receive your certificate depends on the application type.

+Application type| Number of working days
+ -|-
+New products| 15
+Previously imported products | 10
+Urgent - for previously imported products| 2

 ###Live vaccines

 For information on importing live vaccines under a SIC or STC, contact [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk)